Hyperactivity and Kid's Piano

 In between each musical game should be a physical game, throwing a ball, throwing a pillow, running around the room.
 Find what the child likes.
 That's their reward for working at the piano.
 It also expends excess energy.
 I had one kid who rolled a baseball into a shoe every time he got something right.
 That was his reward!

 The conclusion is that hyperactive kids can learn piano, but you have to bend over backwards to create an atmosphere that they do not find stuffy.
 They have to have action, fun and games.
-My experience that these kids are smart, maybe even smarter than most kids.
+My experience is that these kids are smart, maybe even smarter than most kids.
 But the wiring of their brain is different, faster, and you, the teacher, have to accommodate it.